 Healthy Eating Habits for Caregivers

-Ms. Howard shares her tips for how to take better care of oneself while caring for a loved one.
+Ms. Howard shares her tips on how to take better care of oneself while caring for a loved one.

 The problem with eating “quick fixes” is that processed foods can actually increase stress, Ms. Howard points out.
 “I get that crash later on from eating sugar,” she said.